Alexander McGregor, first schoolmaster.

 McGregor remained schoolmaster for some years, but after he retired, for some unknown reason, he moved to Texas, where he lived until his death in 1892.

-Footnote: In 1855, another MacGregor, unrelated to Alex, a Scottish-born Charles John MacGregor (1833-1904), was hired as the first teacher at the new grammar school, the "high school" on Norman Street.
-He was a teacher, but also a customs clerk, and, in 1886-1987 the first mayor of Stratford after the city separated from Perth County.
+Footnote: In 1855, another MacGregor, unrelated to Alex, a Scottish-born Charles John MacGregor (1833-1904), some texts have McGregor as the spelling of the last name, was hired as the first teacher at the new grammar school, the "high school."
+That was in January of 1855 and the first students were taught in a room at the First Court House on McCullough's Hill beside St. James Church.
+The first dedicated school was on Norman Street.
+Charles McGregor was a teacher, but also a customs clerk, and, in 1886-1987 the first mayor of Stratford after the city separated from Perth County.

 In the first written report on this school by the inspector to Egerton Ryerson, dated March 1855, there was an assessment of this young MacGregor’s prospects: 'The master is mild but firm, seldom using the rod.
 He is young and inexperienced but, as he is willing and winning in manner, he is likely to succeed."